ajaygunalan/AjVault/content/medical devices.md

 #### How we did

 We prototyped our ideation by using majorly texas instruments components.
-The following video shows the working and feedback from **Medical doctors**.
+The following video shows the working and feedback from **medical doctors**.